 The majority of the Corporation's debt bears interest at variable rates.
 Consequently, the Corporation's future cash flows are exposed to fluctuations from changing interest rates arising from debt obligations indexed to variable interest rates.
-For these items, cash flows and interest costs could be impacted by a change in benchmark interest rates such as Libor or Banker's Acceptance and may adversely and materially affect the Corporation's financial results.
+For these items, cash flows and interest costs could be impacted by a change in benchmark interest rates such as Secured Overnight Financing Rate ("SOFR"), Sterling Overnight Index Average ("SONIA"), or Canadian Dollar Offered Rate ("CDOR") and may adversely and materially affect the Corporation's financial results.